-July 16, 2018 | Updated: July 17, 2018
+July 16, 2018 | Updated: May 4, 2021

 So far, the surgical robots that have seen commercial success help surgeons execute precise maneuvers that they otherwise might not be able to do alone.
 In an article on surgical robots, IEEE Spectrum concludes: “At the end of the day, the robot is just a fancier tool under direct human control.”

 However, times are changing.
-In a separate piece from IEEE Spectrum, the author notes that a few surgical procedures already incorporate smart machines: “Robots routinely carry out the crucial steps in some procedures including orthopedic knee replacements, Lasik eye surgery, and hair transplants.”
+In a separate piece from IEEE Spectrum, the author notes that a few surgical procedures already incorporate smart machines: “Robots routinely carry out the crucial steps in some procedures including orthopedic knee replacements, Lasik eye surgery and hair transplants.”
 Using visual inputs, they’re able to chart their own surgical course.
 They can even do it more precisely than expert surgeons, and with less tissue damage.

-Part of this trust comes from precision, and current surgical applications operate on fixed targets, which AI is capable of learning quickly.
+Part of this trust comes from precision, and current surgical applications operate on fixed targets, which strong AI is capable of learning quickly.
 When it comes to operating on soft tissue, like within the abdomen, progress is slower.
 To put it bluntly, as the surgical robots article does, “All the parts that make up a person’s innards can shift around during procedures, so the robot will have to continuously modify its surgical plan.”
 Researchers are working to bridge that gap.

-A few years ago, the Mayo Institute experimented with using AI to assist with their spinal surgery scheduling.
+A few years ago, the Mayo Institute experimented with using AI systems to assist with their spinal surgery scheduling.
 Kevin Curran, IEEE Senior member and Professor of Cybersecurity at Ulster University, recounts the effort: “The algorithm mined a trove of historical data on previous surgeries to ascertain how much time was being spent on each operation, and used additional factors such as patient’s profile and doctor’s previous cases.
 In a pilot, utilization increased by 19% and overtime was reduced by 10%.”